The Appeal Process

 It is important to note that once the Assessor certifies the assessment rolls, the Assessor and his staff have no authority to make changes to your assessed values except under limited circumstances, such as a change in land use designation or manifest errors.
 (See FAQ for definition of manifest error.)
 To preserve your appeal rights, you should file your petition with the Board before the appeal deadline.
 You may withdraw your appeal at any time if you later resolve your issues with the Assessor’s Office, or for any other reason.

 The prescribed petition form must be used.
-The Board accepts hard copies, as well as electronic copies submitted only through the NEW Petition link under Filing Electronic Submissions on the home page of the BOE website.
-The Board does not accept appeals via email or fax.
+The Board ONLY accepts hard copy Petitions.
+The Board does NOT accept appeals via email or fax.
 A letter, email or phone call is not acceptable as a substitute for the petition form.
-You can find more information on downloading and completing a petition at Preparing An Appeal and BOE Forms.
+You can find more information on downloading and completing a petition form at Preparing An Appeal and BOE Forms.

 The law allows late filing of petitions in some circumstances.
 For example, a late filing waiver may be granted if you receive incorrect written advice regarding filing requirements from a member of the Board of Equalization, BOE staff, the Assessor, or the Assessor’s staff.
 These are more fully discussed in FAQ.

-- The Board’s Clerk will review your petition upon receipt to determine whether it is complete and timely filed.
-The Board does not routinely acknowledge receipt of appeal petitions filed.
-However, you will be notified if your petition is denied, untimely filed, or incomplete.
-If your petition is incomplete or further information is needed, you will be given the opportunity to provide the required information.
+- The Board’s staff will review your petition upon receipt to determine whether it is complete and timely filed.
+The BOE does NOT acknowledge receipt of petitions filed, however, when time permits, you will be notified if your petition is denied, untimely filed, or incomplete.
+If your petition is incomplete or further information is needed, you will be given an opportunity to provide the required information.
+Unless there is a problem with your appeal, do not anticipate hearing from BOE staff until much further along in the process when your Notice is mailed to you prior to a hearing.
 Once a timely and properly completed petition is submitted, it is assigned a petition number, scanned into the County’s system, and electronically shared with the Assessor's office.

 - If you requested valuation information from the Assessor by checking the "request information" box in Section 3 of the petition form or by contacting the Assessor’s Office, the Assessor must make available to you the information used in valuing your property.
 Comparable sales data are typically included, but if valuation criteria other than comparable sales were used, the Assessor must provide you with that information as well.
-The Assessor is required to provide all such valuation information to you and the Board by the earlier of (a) 60 days of your request or (b) at least 21 business days before the Board of Equalization’s hearing.
+The Assessor is required to provide all such valuation information to you and the Board at least 21-business days prior to the taxpayer's hearing with the Board of Equalization.

-- After your petition is filed, the Assessor’s staff will review your petition and may contact you.
+- After your petition is electronically shared with the Assessor’s Office, their staff will review your petition and may contact you.
 Although you are not obligated to do so, both you and the Assessor are encouraged to exchange valuation information and supporting evidence.
-This gives both parties the opportunity to resolve the dispute prior to a hearing before the Board.
+Providing effective and convincing evidence early in the process gives both parties the opportunity to resolve the dispute prior to a hearing before the Board.
 Based on the evidence that you provide, the Assessor may choose to recommend an adjustment in the assessed value or to settle the appeal with you through a Stipulated Agreement.
 If the Petitioner agrees with the Assessor’s recommended value, the need for a hearing will likely be eliminated.
 If a signed Stipulation Agreement is executed by both parties, the petition is withdrawn and no hearing will take place.

 - Appeals resulting from Requests for Reconvening must be heard by the Board of Equalization.
 The BOE must determine the true and fair market value for these appeals, even if the parties agree.
 These reconvene appeals may not be stipulated between the parties.
 (See #6 in FAQ)

 - If an agreement on the true and fair market value of your property is not reached, the Board will schedule a hearing.
 How soon the Board of Equalization will be able to hear your appeal is largely dependent on the number of appeals filed.
-The Board’s Clerk will send you a written hearing notice at least 22 business days before the hearing date.
-The Assessor will usually mail a written Response to the Petitioner at least 21 business days before the scheduled hearing.
+The appeal process is a lengthy one and the BOE is presently working through a backlog of appeals from prior years.
+It typically takes 12 to 18 months to work through the caseload for an assessment year, and possibly longer when there is an unusually high number of petitions filed, particularly if there are a significant amount of commercial property appeals.
+The Board’s Clerk will send you a written hearing notice at least 22-business days before the hearing date.
+If the Petitioner needs additional time to prepare/submit evidence or if there is a conflict with the scheduled hearing date, one opportunity to reschedule is allotted.
+The Assessor will usually mail a written Response to the Petitioner at least 21-business days before the scheduled hearing.
 The Board of Equalization will also receive a copy of the Assessor’s Response.
-If you do not receive the Assessor’s written Response at least 10 business days before the hearing, please contact the Board’s Clerk.
+If you do not receive the Assessor’s written Response at least 10-business days before the hearing, please contact the Board’s Clerk.

-- You are encouraged to submit evidence supporting your estimate of the property’s valuation.
+- You are encouraged to submit additional evidence supporting your estimate of the property’s valuation.
 By statute, the value placed on your property by the Assessor is presumed to be correct.
 The burden of proof is on the Petitioner to provide clear, cogent and compelling evidence that the Assessor’s value is incorrect.
-The Board of Equalization is very open to hearing Petitioner’s concerns, but cannot find in your favor if you do not provide evidence.
-All documentary evidence, including photographs, graphs and charts, must be postmarked or received by both the Board of Equalization and the Assessor’s Office at least 21 business days before your scheduled hearing date.
-These are more fully discussed in Preparing An Appeal.
+The Board of Equalization is very open to hearing Petitioner’s concerns, but it cannot find in your favor if you do not provide acceptable and convincing evidence.
+As the Board by law cannot consider the amount or percent of increase or the assessments of other properties, it is not helpful or "convincing" to base your appeal reasons on these issues.
+All documentary evidence, including photographs, graphs and charts, must be postmarked or received by both the Board of Equalization and the Assessor’s Office at least 21-business days before your scheduled hearing date.
+This is more fully discussed in Preparing An Appeal.

 - The Board of Equalization allots 10 minutes per party for residential petitions and 15 minutes per party for commercial and industrial petitions.